10 expert-tested best practices for 2025 Black Friday marketing

 - Klaviyo’s Facebook integration, to create lookalike audiences based on your email contact list or specific email segments

-Especially for DTC brands, a diversified digital marketing strategy that blends paid and owned channels is the only way to scale with a manageable customer acquisition cost.
+Especially for DTC brands, a diversified digital marketing strategy that blends paid and owned channels is the only way to scale with manageable customer acquisition costs (CAC).

 8. Be clear and honest in your messaging